fsfe/reuse-docs/spec.md

 ```

 If these tags are additionally used in the file without describing the file's
-actual license or copyright but for example as part of an output command or
+actual license or copyright (for example: as part of an output command or
-documentation, these occurrences MAY be put between two comments:
+documentation), these occurrences SHOULD be put between two comments:
 `REUSE-IgnoreStart` and `REUSE-IgnoreEnd`.
-The REUSE Tool then ignores all tags
+The REUSE Tool then ignores all
-within.
-This technique MUST NOT be used to ignore valid tags for licensing or
+Copyright and Licensing Information between these comments.
+This technique MUST
-copyright.
+NOT be used to ignore valid Copyright and Licensing Information.

 An example for an ignored block: